-Students may make-up missed classwork for an excused absence or at the discretion of their instructor(s).
 Always refer to the course syllabus for policies on making up missed work.
 Excused absence is considered a legitimate reason accepted by most employers, i.e., sickness of student or dependent (documented by a healthcare professional), court appearance (documented by court), jury duty (documented by court clerk), death of immediate family (documented by note from funeral home), or such type of situation.
-Students must contact their instructor before the class begins to let faculty know they will not be in attendance for that class period.
+Students must contact their instructor to let them know that they will not be in attendance for that class period.
 Please refer to the course syllabus for additional information on attendance policy and how it affects course grades.